IsmailMarmoush/jann/README.md

 Jann is a Java Artificial Neural Network library.

 ### Background
-* Started in 2011, around year later development stopped due to work and travel.
+* Started in 2011, around a year later development stopped due to work and travel.
 * 9 years later, a revisit was decided, but no high expectations, only learning motivation as was in its start.

 ## Technologies used